MephestoKhaan/UnityEventVisualizer/README.md

 - Grab the installer from the <b>Releases</b> section and import it into your project.
 Works in <b>Unity 5.6+</b>

+or alternatively download it directly from the [Unity asset store](https://assetstore.unity.com/packages/tools/utilities/event-visualizer-163380)

 - Select ```Windows/Events Graph Editor``` you can open the graph.
 ![Selector](https://media.giphy.com/media/l1J9LcPkjgvxoUsBW/giphy.gif)